Worried about someone's mental health

 - stop eating, washing or dressing properly.

-If an individual is over the age of 18, they can’t be forced to have treatment they don’t want.
+If your relative is over the age of 18, they can’t be forced to have treatment they don’t want.
 They can only be forced to have treatment if they are detained under the Mental Health Act 1983.

-You can try to help someone by encouraging them to get help from their General Practitioner (GP).
+You can try to help your relative by encouraging them to get help from their GP.
 A GP can give treatment for some symptoms of mental health conditions.
 Or they can refer your relative to a psychiatrist.

 Here are some thoughts, which may help you.

-Imagine how you would feel in the person you're concerned about's situation.
+- Imagine how you would feel in your relative’s situation.
 They might feel sensitive, anxious, frightened or confused.

 - Remember they may feel you are ‘getting at them’.
 Be calm, patient and sympathetic.